SilentComics/Strip/readme.txt

 Replace the Base64 code found in assets/inline-logo.svg.php with your own logo.
 You can then call your logo in header.php replacing this line: `<?php get_template_part(‘assets/inline', 'logo.svg'); ?>`.
 Or remove that line if you don’t bother about having a svg logo.
-You can also add a custom image logo from the customiser → site identity → logo, just use the site text title or both.
+You can also add a custom image logo from the customizer → site identity → logo, just use the site text title or both.

 - 3 To publish a comic you can post under “comic” or “add a new comic”.
 Add a story name to sort comics by titles for multiple stories.